ansible/community-docs/create_pr_quick_start_guide.rst

 .. note::

   Some collections do not have integration tests.
+In this case, unit tests are required.

 All integration tests are stored in ``tests/integration/targets`` subdirectories.
 Go to the subdirectory containing the name of the module you are going to change.